RoyChen4212/Aemon/README.md

 $ git merge master
 ```

-Then, bump `version` in `package.json` file by following [semantic versioning](https://semver.org/) rules.
+Then, bump the `version` in the `package.json` file by following [semantic versioning](https://semver.org/) rules.
 After that, commit and push the changes:

 ```
 $ git commit -a -m "Bump version to X.Y.Z."